pytest-dev/pluggy/downstream/README.md

-This directory contains scripts for testing some downstream projects against your current pluggy worktree.
+This directory contains scripts for testing some downstream projects against your current ln_pluggy worktree.